CETL | Canvas | AI Guide | Course Design | Online | Software | Workshops

 If you wish to record lectures for use in later semesters, you must take steps to comply with FERPA.
 Record the course lectures in such a way that the students' identity in the course is never revealed. (e.g., Avoid recording student faces and/or names.)

-Deliver Video using Panopto New
+Deliver Video using Panopto

-Deliver Video using YouTube or OneDrive
+Deliver Video using OneDrive

 Power Plug > View All